advance100/doc_webpack/amd.md

   // more dependencies on demand require(["./dependency4"], function(dep4) {
     // the async version of require load more dependencies asynchronously.
-    // see more in capter chunks
+    // see more in chapter chunks
     // dep4 is the export of dependency4
   });